onnx/onnx-mlir/docs/DocumentList.md

 * [This guideline](Documentation.md) is used to keep documentation and code consistent.

 # Development
-* Onnx operation are represented with  [onnx dialect](Dialect/onnx.md) in onnx-mlir.
+* Onnx operation are represented with  [ONNX dialect](Dialect/onnx.md) in onnx-mlir.
 *  This [document](ImportONNXDef.md)
-tell you how to generate an onnx operation into onnx dialect.
+tell you how to generate an ONNX operation into ONNX dialect.
-* After a onnx model is imported into onnx-mlir, several graph-level transformations will be apllied.
+* After an ONNX model is imported into onnx-mlir, several graph-level transformations will be apllied.
 These transformations include operation decomposition, [constant propagation](ConstPropagationPass.md), shape inference, and canonicalization.
-* Then the onnx dialect is [lowered to Krnl dialect](LoweringCode.md).
+* Then the ONNX dialect is [lowered to Krnl dialect](LoweringCode.md).
-To help debugging and performance tuning, onnx-mlir supports [instrumentation](Instrumentation.md) at onnx operand level.
+To help debugging and performance tuning, onnx-mlir supports [instrumentation](Instrumentation.md) at the ONNX operand level.
 * All the passes may be controlled with [options](Options.md).
 * How to handle errors can be found [here](ErrorHandling.md).

 # Execution
-The compiled onnx model can be executed with either [c/c++ driver](document missing) or [python driver](DebuggingNumbericalError.md).
+The compiled ONNX model can be executed with either [c/c++ driver](document missing) or [python driver](DebuggingNumbericalError.md).
 The routine testing for onnx-mlir build is describe in this [document](Testing.md)